 Reactive stains - Stains the wood by causing a reaction with the natural wood tannins.
 The outcome of this type of stain is unpredictable.
 Which means you may not have the same result each time.
 It is a good idea to stain all of your hardwood floors at the same time when using a reactive wood floor stain.
 There are three types used.

 Note: water base finishes do not work well with reactive stains.
-It will reactivate the stain and move the colorant, brush, roll or t-bar is not recommended.
-The use of a air-assist hvlp sprayer is recommended, if a water base system is needed.
+It will reactivate the wood stain and move the colorant, brush, roll or t-bar is not recommended.
+Apply a coat of de-waxed shellac for a sealer, then apply your waterborne wood finish.
+Or the use of a air-assist HVLP sprayer is recommended, if a water base system is required.
 Otherwise, avoid using a water base system over a reactive stain.

 Ready to apply your wood floor stain?
 Before you start are your floors stain ready?
 You are probably wondering, what do I mean?
 Is my stain ready?